DarkArtLabs/AD9744-Ersatz-Eval-Board-Rev.-A/Documents/AD9744 Ersatz Eval Board Rev. A User Guide.md

 Allows for the use of the external clock port J2.
 Close this jumper to enable the port.
 Located on rear of the board.

-Leaving this jumper open if supplying a clock through pin header J1.
+Leave this jumper open if supplying a clock through pin header J1.

 ## JP3 - Analog and Digital Voltage Rail Selection